agencyenterprise/react-native-health/README.md

 #### **`getLatestBodyFatPercentage`**
 Get the most recent body fat percentage.
 The percentage value is a number between 0 and 100.

-On success, the callback function will be provided with a `bodyFatPercentage` object containing the body fat percentage `value`, and the `startDate` and `endDate` of the sample. *Note: startDate and endDate will be the same as bodyFatPercentage samples are saved at a specific point in time*
+On success, the callback function will be provided with a `bodyFatPercentage` object containing the body fat percentage `value`, and the `startDate` and `endDate` of the sample. *Note: startDate and endDate will be the same as bodyFatPercentage samples are saved at a specific point in time.*
 ```javascript
 {
 	value: 20,